E-M-McCormick/multiREG/README.md

 # **FAQ**

-**How many time points do I need?** **NEED TO UPDATE** This is a difficult question since it will be related to the number of variables you are using.
+**How many time points do I need?** This is a difficult question since it will be related to the number of variables you are using.
 Rules of thumb for any analysis can generally be used: the more the better\!
 Having at least 100 time points is recommended, but adequate results have been obtained in simulation studies with only T = 60.

 **Do all individuals have to have the same number of observations (T)?**
 No.